-Criteria 2: Organization Administration
+Criteria 23: Organization, Administration, and Technical Ability

-Administrative capability, as demonstrated in the application, including staffing, facilities and organization resources adequate to complete the proposed project and meet the administrative requirements of the grant.
+Administrative capability, as demonstrated in the application, including staffing, facilities and organization financial resources adequate to complete the proposed project and meet the administrative requirements of the grant. upUp to 1030 points

+- Quality of application, including the availability of professional and technical services required to carry out the proposed project. - Appropriateness of the proposed project scope of work, budget, and timeline in relation to the property, site, resources, collections or information that forms the basis of the proposed project.
 Applicant administrative experience with previous or open grants awarded by the Division, other divisions of the Department of State, and other granting entities.

-Financial resources adequate to meet grant match requirements and/or, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds or to cover project costs exceeding grant funds awarded. up to 10 points
+Financial resources adequate to meet grant match requirements and/or, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds or to cover project costs exceeding grant funds awarded.

-Consideration for and availability of professional and technical services required to carry out the proposed project, either within the Applicant Organization or as consultants/vendors. up to 10 points
+Consideration for and availability of professional and technical services required to carry out the proposed project, either within the Applicant Organization or as consultants/vendors.